Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Strong Laws of Large Numbers

-Convergence in probability always implies convergence in distribution.
-It is well-known that a sequence of random variables which converges in distribution to a constant also converges in probability.
+In this section, we prove the statements in Remarks \ref{rem:LLN_high} and \ref{rem:LLN_crit}.
+It is well known that a sequence of random variables which converges in distribution to a constant also converges in probability.
 Thus the Weak Law of Large Numbers holds for the LLNs \ref{thm:LLN_high_temp} and \ref{thm:LLN_crit_reg}.

-It follows immediately from the LLN-type results \ref{thm:LLN_hom_low_temp} and \ref{thm:LLN_het_low_temp} in the low temperature regime that these conditional LLNs hold: \begin{prop} Let $M\in\mathbb{N}$ ($M=2$ if the coupling matrix J is heterogeneous).
-Then, conditioning on $S_{1},\ldots,S_{M}>0$, an event of asymptotic probability $\frac{1}{2}$, we have